 It’s essential to discuss with your IPs what you can and can’t post on social media and that you respect their privacy.
 This topic should be a part of the conversation before your pregnancy even begins.

 On the flip side, you might be the one who wants to keep things private.
 It’s a good idea to mention this in your contract so that everyone is on the same page.
+Just remember that whatever is shared online stays online forever!

-Announce with caution – and creativity
+Announce with Caution – and Creativity

 As a surrogate, there isn’t anything more exciting than finding out you’re pregnant.
 It’s absolutely thrilling!
 So, how do you announce it?

-If your IPs have given you the green light to share your news, be creative!
+Before we get into that, make sure you and your Intended Parents have told everyone they want to know first.
+Then, if your IPs have given you the green light to share your news, be creative!
 Some classic announcements include posting your sonogram or a pic of your bump-to-be with a letterboard of your due date.
 The internet is full of ideas for how to make this truly special!

-Use the opportunity to educate others
+Use the Opportunity to Educate Others

 Social media can help you reach people you might not meet in daily life.
 Take the opportunity to tell them why you’ve decided to become a surrogate and what it means to you.

 Explain that you’re helping another person or couple to become a mom or dad and that the child you’re carrying is a much-longed-for dream.
+Also, remind them that you also need their support and encouragement throughout your journey

 Whether you hire a professional or take photos yourself, it’s important to make sure you’re presenting yourself in a positive way.
 You can be creative, but keep it tasteful.
 Your IPs may want their little one to see these photos one day.